 Figure 2 – Diagram of a typical MED process for seawater desalination1

 Advantages and disadvantages of MED

-- The MED process operates at lower temperatures compared to MSF (~70°C vs. >100°C), which minimizes tube corrosion and the potential of scale formation on the tube surfaces.
+- The MED process operates at lower temperatures compared to MSF (~70°C vs. >100°C), which minimises tube corrosion and the potential of scale formation on the tube surfaces.
 However, operation below 100°C requires that a vacuum is maintained on the evaporation system.

 - The power consumption of MED is lower than that of MSF, due to operation at lower temperatures.

 - The quality of the feed water is not as important as with RO technology, and pretreatment, and sometimes operational costs of MED, are relatively low as a result.

 - The performance efficiency (lb. steam required per lb. distillate produced) in MED plants is higher than that in MSF plants so the MED process can have a lower desalinated water production cost compared to MSF.